Bookmark This! Ep 13: In the mood for love poems

-With Valentine's Day around the corner, Life journalists Olivia Ho and Toh Wen Li turn to love poems in this Straits Times podcast.

-Whether by English poet John Donne or Singaporean Joshua Ip, for budding romances or broken hearts, as simple as having a Coke together or as wondrous as keeping the stars apart - here are love poems for all occasions.
+For better or for verse, get your poetry fix in the latest episode of this Straits Times literary podcast, as journalists Olivia Ho and Toh Wen Li talk about love poems for all occasions - whether by English poet John Donne or Singaporean Joshua Ip, for budding romances or broken hearts, as simple as having a Coke together or as wondrous as keeping the stars apart.

 Produced by: Olivia Ho, Toh Wen Li, Penelope Lee and Ernest Luis